Acting Chief of Police

 Tanya Smith is the director of the Office of Victim Services at Kennesaw State University.
 Smith graduated Magna Cum Laude with a Bachelor of Science in Criminal Justice from KSU.
 She attained her master's degree in Public Safety Administration from Columbus State University in 2016.
 Additionally, Smith is a graduate of the Georgia Law Enforcement Command College.
 She has served in law enforcement since 1994, retiring from the Holly Springs Police Department as a Lieutenant before joining KSU in 2014.
 During her law enforcement tenure at the Holly Springs Police Department, she commanded two divisions - Criminal Investigations and Administrative Services/Office of Professional Standards - while also serving as the department’s public spokesman, terminal agency coordinator, and certification manager.
 She was successful in gaining state certification for the Holly Springs Police Department, earning her an achievement award presented by the Georgia Association of Chiefs of Police.
 Other notable awards and recognitions include a 2014 Award of Excellence from Kennesaw State University for her work in building the first victim services division at KSU, and implementing the first opioid overdose prevention program for law enforcement in the State of Georgia which supplies police officers with the lifesaving drug, Naloxone.
 This program earned a nomination, ultimately a finalist, for the Dr. Curtis E. McClung/Motorola Award of Excellence in 2015, which honors achievements in innovative training program(s) with widespread implications on community/department and the law enforcement profession.
 She holds certifications in supervision, management, intermediate law enforcement, Georgia P.O.S.T.
 General instructor, is a NAVP Intermediate Advocate, and is a Comprehensive Intervention Specialist.
 Her associations include Alpha Phi Sigma, Golden Key International Honors Society, National Scholars Honor Society, Police Executive Research Forum, the National Organization for Victim Assistance, Georgia Police Accreditation Coalition, Georgia Association of Terminal Agency Coordinators, and the American Professional Society on the Abuse of Children.

-Manager of Public Safety Systems
+Director of Public Safety Systems